CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_3_reanalysis.md

 2. **Quantification Result**: The summary of the result for statistical analysis from `Statistical Analysis of Quantified Analytes` category.

     - **Differential proteins**: Number of distinct proteins found to be differentially abundant in at least one comparison in this reanalysis.
 A protein is differentially abundant if its change in abundance across conditions is found to be statistically significant with an adjusted p-value <= 0.05 and lists no issues associated with statistical tests for differential abundance.
 Distinct protein accessions are counted across all files submitted in the `Statistical Analysis of Quantified Analytes` category having a `Protein` column in this reanalysis.
-For this reanalysis, there is one table for the result of statistical analysis in the `Statistical Analysis of Quantified Analytes` category (_Choi2017_DDA_MaxQuant_testResult_byMSstats.csv_).
-In this table, ten proteins are signigicantly different for at least one pairwise comparions.
+For this reanalysis, there is one table for the result of statistical analysis in the `Statistical Analysis of Quantified Analytes` category (_Choi2017_DDA_Skyline_testResult_byMSstats.csv_).
+In this table, seven proteins are signigicantly different for at least one pairwise comparions.
 There are 'adj.pvalue' column and 'issue' column.
 The proteins ('Protein' column) and comparisons ('Label' column) with 'adj.pvalue' <= 0.05 and 'issue' = NA are detected as statistically significant.

     - **Quantified proteins**: Number of distinct proteins quantified in this reanalysis.
 Distinct protein accessions are counted across all files submitted in the `Statistical Analysis of Quantified Analytes` category having a `Protein` column in this reanalysis.
-For this reanalysis, 2,875 proteins were quantified and tested by MSstats.
-The table for the result of statistical analysis in the `Statistical Analysis of Quantified Analytes` category (_Choi2017_DDA_MaxQuant_testResult_byMSstats.csv_) includes the result for 2.875 proteins.
+For this reanalysis, 3,027 proteins were quantified and tested by MSstats.
+The table for the result of statistical analysis in the `Statistical Analysis of Quantified Analytes` category (_Choi2017_DDA_Skyline_testResult_byMSstats.csv_) includes the result for 3,027 proteins.

 ### [Button : FTP Download](2_download_files.md)